Mathématique: Chapter 63

 “Ah,” Rush gave the featureless wall a meaningful look.
 “Someone’s going to need to make me a deck of flashcards to keep all of this straight.”

 “I bet Jackson’ll do it for you.
-Actually—I wonder if we could get Jackson to hate-watch Wormhole X-treme.
+Wonder if we could get Jackson to hate-watch Wormhole X-treme.
 Maybe if we bought him some of that fancy hipster beer he likes.
 And told him it was something else.
 Some classic movie, maybe.
 Doctor Zhivago.”

 Rush let his eyes wander over the curving corridors of the Odyssey, hoping for an exterior window.
 There had to be one somewhere.
-“You want to lure Dr. Jackson into watching television based loosely on his bizarre metaphysical experiences, and you want to do this under false pretenses?”
+“Y’want to lure Dr. Jackson into watching television based loosely on his bizarre metaphysical experiences, and y’want to do this under false pretenses?”

 “Good point.
-When you put it that way, yeah, that does seem like something that’s going to go real bad real quick.”
+When you put it that way, yeah, that does seem like something that’ll go real bad real quick.”

 “What did you do without me all this time?”